 As we work to create light for others, we naturally light our own way.

 Great values are at the core of great law firms.
 Jackson Walker’s award-winning pro bono program demonstrates its values and commitment to representing clients of limited economic means who would otherwise be unable to afford legal services.
 We do this to improve the law and the legal system, and to help ensure equal access to justice by all members of society.
 Engaging in public interest legal service also provides valuable experience for our attorneys and gets them further engaged with the community.
 We have found that attorneys who are regularly active in pro bono service tend to develop well-rounded, engaged lives, and often end up being leaders within the firm and the community.
-We are quite proud of the fact that the firm spends over 10,000 hours on pro bono causes every year.
+We are quite proud of the fact that the Firm spends over 6,000 hours on pro bono causes every year.

 In a society governed by the rule of law, attorneys have an obligation to make sure the legal system works, especially for the disadvantaged.
 Our attorneys understand their responsibilities to the community and the legal profession, and work hard to ensure access to justice for all people.
 I am very proud of my colleagues and the millions of dollars of legal work that they donate every year for the less fortunate and unjustly treated in our society.

 − Brian A. Kilpatrick, Partner and Chair of Pro Bono Committee